CHOOSING BUNGALOW PAINT COLORS, Part 1

 They deliver the same message, from a different, equally harmonious voice.
 Trend alert!
 Notice that they too are tertiary colors, toned by black & white.

 American Arts & Crafts pottery produced from 1895 to 1940, they were thrown by hand (by men) & decorated (by women), each one unique.
 They were all required to be functional, as dinnerware or vases, but the aesthetic aspects of nature & fine craftsmanship were regarded as highly important.
 Each piece was formed of local clay & their subject matter reflected the natural world around them.
 And there is no doubt that they are enchantingly beautiful.
+I offer them to you as a way to further train your eye.

 WHAT ABOUT BLUE?

-arts-&-crafts-,message-blue-potteryBlue is a found in the A&C palette, as seen in the Seroco palette (Pure Blue.)
+Blue is a found in the A&C palette, as seen in the Seroco palette (Pure Blue.)
 It is a color often used in pottery.
 It’s the color of the sky & you’d be hard-pressed to find something more natural than the sky.
-It complements brick beautifully, as well as off-white & greens.
-I have paired it here with a slight off-white & think it quite handsome!
+It complements brick beautifully, as well as off-white & greens & grays.

 Jane Powell’s BUNGALOW:The Ultimate Arts & Crafts Home (page 70) shows a very cool Gothic Revival in Denver that is painted 2 shades of blue.
-In my mind’s eye there’s another blue one, I believe in Portand, but I’m failing to locate it.
+In my mind’s eye there’s another blue one, I believe in Portland, but I’m failing to locate it.
 Dang!

 I would paint an A&C house blue.